Blueavian9/Text2SpeechAPIPollyV3/README.md

 ### `speakText(voice, text)`

 This asynchronous function generates a speech URL using AWS Polly:

-- Takes `voice` (Voice ID) and `text` as parameters
+1. Takes `voice` (Voice ID) and `text` as parameters.

-- Sets up speech parameters including output format (mp3) and text type
+2. Sets up speech parameters including output format (mp3) and text type.

-- Uses `getSynthesizeSpeechUrl` to generate a pre-signed URL for the synthesized speech
+3. Uses `getSynthesizeSpeechUrl` to generate a pre-signed URL for the synthesized speech.

-- Returns the generated URL or throws an error if the process fails
+4. Returns the generated URL or throws an error if the process fails.

 ### API Endpoint: POST `/api/synthesize`